jeremylvln/DOHA/README.md

 https://doha.blueslime.fr/api/ban/<ALT-TOKEN>
 ```

-If the token is still valid, the account will be added to the database in the next 5
+If the token is still valid, the account will be added to the database and be blacklisted
-minutes.
+immediately (it can take 1 hour to update this repository - crontab yee).